Car kills 5, injures several in Trier pedestrian zone: police | DW | 01.12.2020

 Five people died and 15 others were injured in a pedestrian zone in the western German city of Trier, after being struck by a vehicle on Tuesday.

 Authorities have said the driver was a 51-year-old German man.
-He was arrested shortly afterwards and his car was seized.
+He was arrested shortly afterwards and the vehicle was seized.

 Officials said the driver was a local man from the Trier area without a prior police record.

-The car he used was a Land Rover sports utility vehicle that did not belong to him, but which was not stolen and presumably was lent to him by another person.
+The car he used was a Land Rover sports utility vehicle that did not belong to him, but which police said was not stolen.

 The suspect was found to have been living in the car in the days leading up to the attack and had a high alcohol content in his blood after a test was performed, following his arrest.